Dubai Civil Aviation Authority: History

 The DCAA was once the operator of Dubai International Airport, Dubai Cargo Village and Dubai Duty Free Zone.
 Management of Dubai's airports and cargo gateways have been transferred to Dubai Airports Company, a separate entity from the Department of Civil Aviation.
 With this restructuring, the scope of the Department of Civil Aviation's activities have been narrowed to aviation regulations and permissions.
-Ahmed bin Saeed Al Maktoum is the president of the Department of Civil Aviation.